-MCOM 3263 - Radio And Television Writing
+MCOM 3263 - Radio and Television Writing

-The course provides specific experiences in broadcast continuity writing.
-Students study requirements and techniques for writing various types of announcements and documentaries.
-Prerequisite(s): ENG 1113, 1213 (MCOM 2443 or COMM 2443).
+Radio and Television Writing provides specific experiences in broadcast copywriting.
+Students study requirements and techniques for writing various types of commercials, corporate videos, and radio and TV dramas.
+Prerequisite(s): ENG 1113, 1213 and MCOM 1113 with junior standing or above.